BhavikDThummar/demoworkspace/BATCH_DATA_IMPLEMENTATION_SUMMARY.md

 ### 🎯 **Success Criteria**
 - ✅ Only 1 database query in logs (not N queries for N items)
 - ✅ Cache HIT messages for items 2+
-- ✅ All items have `cmHidden.uomId_fromDB` populated
+- ✅ All items have `cmHidden.uomName_FromDB` populated
 - ✅ Fast execution time (< 100ms for small batches)

 The batch data processing is now working correctly! 🎉